Andrew reflects on how his journey was not always smooth sailing, but how it was necessary in transforming him into the person he is today.

 San Diego Mesa College is a fully accredited, comprehensive college committed to equity and excellence.
 We honor our diverse community of students, faculty, professional staff, and administrators who collaborate to foster scholarship, leadership, access, and innovation in an inclusive learning environment.
 By promoting student learning and achievement that leads to degrees and certificates, transfer, workforce training, and lifelong learning, we empower our students to reach their educational goals and shape their future.
 Among the largest community colleges in California, Mesa serves 25,000 students per year, 25% of whom are full-time.
-Mesa offers nearly 200 associate degree and certificate programs and is one of 15 California community colleges offering a four-year baccalaureate degree.
+Mesa offers nearly 200 associate degree and certificate programs and is one of 15 California community colleges offering a four-year baccalaureate degree in Health Information Management.
 Mesa ranks as San Diego’s top transfer institution, is a proud Hispanic Serving Institution (HSI), an Asian American and Native American Pacific Islander Serving Institution (AANAPISI), and a Military Friendly School, serving nearly 2,500 veterans and their families. www.sdmesa.edu.

 Jennifer Nichols Kearns